Healthier Workplaces | A Healthier World

 The Potomac Section is a local section of the American Industrial Hygiene Association (AIHA).
 We serve the Washington, D.C. metropolitan area, including the adjacent Maryland and Virginia counties.

 This Potomac Section website serves to keep members, colleagues, community, and AIHA National informed of its many activities.
 The section provides its members continuing education and networking opportunities through monthly section meetings from September through June.
 In addition, the section sponsors professional development meetings - with the Smithsonian and Conservation Groups in the Fall and a general meeting in early spring.
-We also sponsors awards and provide judges for local middle school and high school science fairs.
+We also sponsor awards and provide judges for local middle school and high school science fairs.

 AIHA Potomac Section Board Members

-President-elect, Brent Sharrer
+President, Brent Sharrer

 Brent Sharrer, MS, CIH is the Director of Industrial Hygiene Services for HP Environmental, Inc. in Herndon, Virginia.
 Mr. Sharrer has been practicing industrial hygiene for 28 years and has been a member of AIHA for 21 years.
 In his current role he serves government and private sector clients in the areas of indoor air quality, ventilation, toxicology, asbestos, lead-based paint and mold.
 He served as the CIH of record for the Capitol Dome Restoration Project from 2014-2016 and recently has focused his efforts on building preparedness in response to COVID-19, filtration technology, IAQ sensor technology as well as mentoring colleagues.
 He holds a BS in Biology from the College of William and Mary in Virginia and and MS in Marine Science from the University of South Carolina.

-Past President, David Hicks
+Past President, Tim Paz

 Treasurer, Janice Ruggles